Visitors intending to reach the official site should visit jfkairport.com

 Arrivals Level

 Passengers arrive here at the baggage claim area and can find some services.
-Access to ground transportation via this level.
+Access to ground transportation is on this level.

 Mezzanine Level